caseyrichins/ansible-paranoid/README.md

 * **Major Changes** that you wish to contribute to the project should be discussed first in an [GitHub issue][github-issues] that clearly outlines the changes and benefits of the feature.
 * **Small Changes** can directly be crafted and submitted to the [GitHub Repository][github] as a Pull Request.
-See the section about [Pull Request Submission Guidelines](#submit-pr), and for detailed information the [core development documentation][developers].
+See the section about [Pull Request Submission Guidelines](#submit-pr).

 ### <a name="docs"></a> Want a Doc Fix?